Skip to main content

 You may have already heard the news.
 Epicor plans to sunset TPCx (Trading Partner Connect) by December 2026.
 It’s not a sudden move, and honestly, it’s been coming for a while.
 TPCx has served its purpose well, but the legacy architecture makes it tough to keep up with the security and reliability standards businesses expect today.

 Epicor EDI will take its place, which means it’s time for users to think about what comes next.
-Let’s walk through the shift and understand it better.
+Let’s walk through the shift and explore better alternatives.

 TCPx Vs. Epicor EDI: What’s New